What is an IXP and what is peering?

 Read more about Internet Exchange Points (IXPs) here.

-Check out this film by the Euro-IX, explaining what an Internet exchange point is.
+Check out this film by the Euro-IX, explaining what what an IX is and it's role in the Internet ecosystem.

 What is peering?